icdevs/Icdevs_mainsite/_posts/2022-09-14-NoKey Wallet - Rust.md

 ## Bounty Details

 * Bounty Amount: $5,000 USD of ICP at award date - $5000 USD of ICP Match Available
-* ICDevs.org DFINITY Foundation Grant Match Available: $2000 USD of ICP at award time - (For every ICP sent to 6e8afebab59f703356e189297e3f49fbe18ace5150ccc43f74f30ceb3f6b5ece, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 125 ICP donated, After 125 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org DFINITY Foundation Grant Match Available: $2000 USD of ICP at award time - (For every ICP sent to 8e6a56cf83240d1f07afe5002d8ce3574e2bde9ede8c4a8964cd6b53c40d0c22, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 125 ICP donated, After 125 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
 * Project Type: Team
 * Opened: 09/05/2022
 * Time Commitment: Weeks
 * Project Type: Library
-* Experience Type: Intermediate - Motoko;
+* Experience Type: Intermediate - Rust;

 ## Description

-This motoko class is allows for canisters to hold assets on other EVM based chains.
+This Rust class is allows for canisters to hold assets on other EVM based chains.

 This bounty gives the opportunity to

-* learn motoko
+* learn Rust
 * learn about signing transactions
 * learn about evm transactions
 * learn about t-ecdsa
 * learn about managing nonces

-The NoKey wallet is a stable class that any Motoko canister can add that will allow it to act as a wallet for Evm-based chains.
+The NoKey wallet is a stable class that any Rust canister can add that will allow it to act as a wallet for Evm-based chains.
 It should implement the following features:

 * Derive a t-ecdsa key according to a consistent derivation scheme.
 * Save that derivation for the user in a (Nat,Text) pair.